BILL GATES “CREATIVE CAPITALISM” MADE TANGIBLE IN AN INVESTING STRUCTURE DESIGNED FOR HUMAN VALUE

 Professional Athletes, Legendary and Professional Musicians, Present and Veteran Military Personnel, and People driven to success, each has developed, at the highest level, these skills that are interrealated and build on one another, continually improving across a person's lifespan.
 Each is malleable, and each measurable.
 Further, each is as adaptable to the classroom as it is to the boardroom and intrapreneurs collaborating as micro-businesses in a system.
 Collectively, they offer a dynamic and systemic way of achieving a new vision of successful education.

-Economically, instead of grants, investing impact invests in these skills through the person as intrapreneurs in a structure similar to the multi-level marketing system, but instead of products, it is the individual skills/gifts/talents as micro-businesses in a social-environmantal synchronized upcycle industry.
+Economically, instead of grants, investing impact invests in these skills through the person as intrapreneurs in a structure of individual skills/gifts/talents as micro-businesses in a social-environmental synchronized up-cycle industry.

 C2B – SIBCO’s structured system is designed to provide an alternative for philanthropic funds to be invested in opportunities that create profits to be recycled in SIBCO’s system for continuous growth.
 Thus, replacing charity and welfare, these opportunities through intrapreneurship generate people wealth for the philanthropist by investing in people skills and innovation.
 Using the corporate structure, SIBCO's institutionalized facilities unite existing social programs to provide the personnel needed, while SIBCO profits are provided to these programs funding.
 This system then becomes sustainable though an industry created by SIBCO that runs our Present System, Business to Consumer (B2C) in reverse.

 (Production) - Innovative and marketable material back into our economy and infrastructure.